jefferzn2001/SurvivalBot/README.md

-# SurvivalBot VLM Navigation & Neural Network Training
+new # SurvivalBot VLM Navigation & Neural Network Training

 This repository contains a ROS2-based system for Vision Language Model (VLM) navigation with neural network training capabilities.
 It's structured for a two-computer setup: a development machine for VLM processing and a Raspberry Pi for robot control.